equodev/equo/README.md

 ## Getting Started

-If you are interested in creating an Equo application, please visit the [documentation website](https://docs.equoplatform.com).
+If you are interested in creating an Equo application, you need to first download the [CLI](https://www.equoplatform.com/cli), and then you can start developing your application.
+Please visit the documentation website to [start creating an application](https://docs.equoplatform.com/framework/1.0.0/getting-started/creating.html).
 This README is more useful for those who are interested in contributing to the core SDK.

 ## Contributing